OfficeDev/Kronos-Workforce-Central-Bot/DeploymentGuide.md

-* Azure Keyvault
+* Azure KeyVault

-* This is for one to one (end-user) to install personally
+* This is for one to one user (end-user) need to install personally, in order to run this app.